-Warikoo says that students need the same tools that adults use to switch behavior “codes” when they find themselves in various social settings.
-“If you were interviewing for a job, you would act differently from the way you would on an evening out with friends,” Warikoo ventures.
-“Sociologists call it ‘cultural capital’: the unwritten ways of being that will get you ahead.
-For kids, it’s learning that the way you act with your peers probably won’t advance your cause when you interact with teachers.”
+Warikoo said that students need the same tools that adults use to switch behavior "codes" when they find themselves in various social settings.
+"If you were interviewing for a job, you would act differently from the way you would on an evening out with friends," she said.
+"Sociologists call it 'cultural capital': the unwritten ways of being that will get you ahead.
+For kids, it's learning that the way you act with your peers probably won't advance your cause when you interact with teachers."

 To help students stay on track in school, Warikoo suggests talking openly with them about strategies for managing conflicts.
 "Role play strategies for what to do when a disagreement with a teacher or classmate arises," she urges.
 "Helping kids to anticipate difficult situations and to think in advance about responses that won't compromise their goals can lead to much better outcomes."